Is 4K good enough for an 85-inch TV? We take a look

 As you may be able to guess, 8K is the term for resolution 4x the quality of 4K.
 As with the jump from Full HD to 4K, 8K is a significant leap and means we can look forward to an even more natural, sharp, and vibrant picture from our at-home entertainment in the coming years.

 However, while 4K content is now the standard for streaming, much of live television, and Blu-Ray discs, 8K is still a bit of a niche proposition.
-This is where the argument for the still-expensive sets gets a little knotty, as the reasons for having an 8K TV at home are forward-looking rather than something that matters right now.
+This is where the argument for the still-expensive sets gets a little knotty, as the reasons for having the best 8K TV at home are forward-looking rather than something that matters right now.

 But the argument for getting the very best technology becomes clearer when you're talking about TVs that are 65" and above, as anything smaller arguably won't give you the benefit to justify the cost.
 And most 8K TVs will offer upscaling technology that will make 4K and even Full HD content look markedly better.